 Cappielow Park, Greenock

-Livingston gaffer David Hopkin is a well known face here at Cappielow having started and finished his career with the club, as well as serving on the coaching staff as Under-20s boss, assistant manager, and caretaker manager.
+Livingston gaffer David Hopkin is a well-known face here at Cappielow having started and finished his playing career with the club, as well as serving on the coaching staff as Under-20s boss, assistant manager, and interim manager.

 Tue 1 Mar 2016: Livingston 0-0 Morton (Ladbrokes Championship)